JacobPaxton/data_science_notes/notes_v3.md

         * `step=5`
     * try out `verbose=1` to show what's going on
     * quick check: `print(accuracy_score(y_test, rfe.predict(X_test)))`
-- You can do feature reduction with LASSO regularization (increases bias)
+- Can do feature reduction with LASSO regularization (increases bias/underfit)
     * `LassoCV()` does cross-validation to tune regularization to best one
     * `lcv = LassoCV()`, `lcv.fit(X_train, y_train)`, `lcvmask = lcv.coef_ != 0`
     * use val of `sum(lcvmask)` to set `n_features_to_select` in RFE